 |NATIKA OEM Style||RCA To Stereo||170 Degree|

 The majority of modern cars will have a backup camera as a OEM optional extra.
 However, for those that don’t, they can be easily installed as an aftermarket part.
 Mostly all backup cameras are mounted to the rear license plate and there are even some devices that use a wireless connection for an even easier installation.

-According to a study conducted by Statista in the US, 45% of drivers under 55 consider backup cameras as a key automotive feature.
-That is a large portion of drivers who rely on this technology for backing up.
+According to a study conducted by Statista in the USA, 45% of drivers under 55 consider a backup camera as a key automotive feature.
+That is a large portion of drivers who rely on this technology for backing up their vehicle.

-Whether you want the footage to be displayed on your stereo or have an external display, there is variety of types available.
-Below is a list of the best backup camera for safely backing up your vehicle with clear vision and assist features.
+Below is a list of the best backup cameras for safely backing up your vehicle with a clear vision and assist features.

 The Auto Vox T2 is a rear view mirror backup camera that has been designed to match the existing decor of your vehicle with an OEM design.
-The dimensions of the rear view mirror are 10.6 x 3.2 inch, which will compatible with most cars.
+The dimensions of the rear view mirror are 10.6 x 3.2 inch, which should be compatible with most cars.

-Features of the Auto Vox T2 backup camera include:
+Other features of the Auto Vox T2 include: